AbdelrahmanHafez/claude-code-plus/README.md

 # Better Claude Code

 > **EXPERIMENTAL** - This project is in early development.
 Use at your own risk.
->
-> The hook has [known security limitations](#security-limitations) around command substitution parsing.
-Review the limitations before using in sensitive environments.

 Enhancements for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) CLI.